 Concussion – also known as a mild traumatic brain injury – is one of the most commonly encountered sports injuries.
-It results in temporary changes to a person’s normal behavior and physical and mental function.
+It can also occur as a result of an accident, such as a fall or a car accident.
+True concussion results in temporary changes to a person’s normal behavior and physical and mental function.
 Studies vary, but it is estimated that 2 million sports-related concussions occur each year in the United States.

 A concussion is defined as an injury caused by a sudden blow to the head.
-This injury may not necessarily involve visible or easily diagnosed damage to the head and/or brain.
-Concussion is most common in contact sports but may also occur outside of sports, such as a in a tumbling fall or other accidental collision.
+This injury may not necessarily involve visible or easily diagnosed damage to the head and brain.
+Concussion is most common in contact sports but may also occur outside of sports, such as in a tumbling fall or other accidental collision.
+It is a fairly common result of whiplash.

 Signs & Symptoms

-You don’t have to be knocked unconscious in order to have a concussion.
+You don’t have to be knocked unconscious to have a concussion.
 In fact, this only occurs in about 10 percent of concussions.
-Concussions can be accompanied by a range of symptoms that usually last 6-12 weeks or longer and may affect your physical well-being, mental function, emotions and ability to sleep.
+Concussions can be accompanied by a range of symptoms that may affect your physical well-being, mental function, emotions and ability to sleep.

-Some physical symptoms of a concussion, such as disorientation, confusion, dizziness, and balance or visual problems may be noticeable immediately following the injury.
-Other symptoms may take longer to show up.
-Symptoms of a concussion may include:
+Some physical symptoms of a concussion, such as disorientation, confusion, dizziness, and balance or visual problems, may be noticeable immediately following the injury.
+Other symptoms may take longer to develop.
+Symptoms of a concussion may include the following:

 - Sensitivity to light